PaulShiLi/yasumi/Readme.md

 ## Macro Recording & Playback

 - **Recording:**
-  In the Edit Profile menu under “Modify Key Macro”, you can start/stop macro recording using F8 (to toggle recording) and F9 (to exit macro recording mode).
+  In the Edit Profile menu under “Modify Key Macro”, you can start/stop macro recording using F8 (to toggle recording on/off).

 - **Playback:**
   Macro playback runs continuously in the background when starting with the default profile.